ubc-library-rc/dri-needs-assessment/index.md

   <br>
   Coordinate across portfolios and departments that provide DRI services to build a central portal for the easy discovery of services.
 </div>

+## Reports

+### Full Report

+<div class = "reportLink fullreportLink ">Read the full report</div>

+### Unit Reports

+While many units on campus support the 25 areas of DRI queried, centrally ARC, UBC Library, and IT provision the majority of the infrastructure to support DRI.
+Because of this, we include three sub reports that situate the findings of the survey in the unique context of each of these units.
+These are intended to compliment the full report.

+<div class = "reportLink">Arc</div>
+<div class = "reportLink">Library</div>
+<div class = "reportLink">IT</div>

+## Definitions

+**Training**: Single workshops, workshop series, online modules/videos, and formal courses

+**Support**: Web resources, consultations, advising, troubleshooting, and recommendations

+**Digital Research Infrastructure**: A suite of services that enables the collection, processing, dissemination, and disposition of research data.

 <hr />